chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     dark-src="secdarkmech2.png"
     light-src="seclightmech2.png"
-    title="Stabilization of Reactive Intermediate Using an Acetate Ion" caption="The intermediate is stabilized by the expelled -OAc group (Acetoxy group).The expelled acetoxy group becomes an acetate ion (CH₃COO⁻)."
+    title="Stabilization of Reactive Intermediate Using an Acetate Ion" caption="The intermediate is stabilized by the expelled OAc group (Acetoxy group).The expelled acetoxy group becomes an acetate ion (CH₃COO⁻)."
 >}}

-After the initial reaction, the intermediate is stabilized by the expelled acetoxy ion (-OAc).
-The -OAc group that is expelled is initially an acetoxy group (CH₃COO-).
-However, once it is expelled, it becomes an acetate ion (CH₃COO⁻) because it is a good leaving group that leaves with an extra electron pair, resulting in a stable, negatively charged ion.
+After the initial reaction, the intermediate is stabilized by the expulsion of the acetoxy group (OAc).
+In the molecule, the OAc group is initially an acetoxy group (CH₃COO-).
+However, once it is expelled from the Dess-Martin Periodinane (DMP), it becomes an acetate ion (CH₃COO⁻).
+This occurs because the acetoxy group acts as a good leaving group, taking an extra electron pair with it and becoming a stable, negatively charged acetate ion.

 {{% details title="See the Shortform Version of this step." %}}